Simplifying JavaScript's call(), apply(), and bind(): Analogies, Examples, and Use Cases

 Arrow Functions Ignore

-:- Arrow functions inherit
+call/apply:- Arrow functions inherit

-from their lexical scope.
-Usingcall
+thisfrom their lexical scope.
+Usingcall/applywon’t override it.

-1const obj = { x: 10 }; 2const arrow = () => console.log(this.x); 3arrow.call(obj); // undefined (inherits global `this`) 4
+1const obj = { x: 10 }; 2const arrow = () => console.log(this.x); 3arrow.call(obj); // undefined (inherits global `this`) 4 - Arrow functions inherit

 B. bind